LPlayer could be the minimalist audio player for Linux that I’ve been searching for.

 How to Install LPlayer on Ubuntu & Linux Mint

-To install LPlayer on Ubuntu 16.04 LTS or Linux Mint you will first need to add the following PPA to your software sources.
+To install LPlayer on Ubuntu 16.04 LTS or Ubuntu 18.04 LTS (18.10 not supported) you need to add the following PPA to your software sources.

 Easy enough; pop open a new Terminal window and run this command, entering your user password when prompted: